-With the role that grease has played within Black hair care throughout history, along with the sudden disdain from many naturalistas in recent years, is hair grease here to stay, or has it run its course?
+Hair grease has played a significant role within Black hair care throughout history, but in recent years, as the second Natural Hair Movement emerged, it’s garnered disdain from many.
+That leaves the question: is hair grease here to stay, or has it run its course?

 The Origins of Hair Grease in the Black Community